 In Old Testament prophecy of the Kingdom a large place is given to social justice.
-In that day, Isaiah writes very specifically, "They shall build houses, and inhabit them; and they
+In that day, Isaiah writes very specifically, "They shall build houses, and inhabit them; and they shall plant vineyards, and eat the fruit of them.
+They shall not build, and another inhabit; they shall not plant, and another eat" (65:21-22). ...The wastrels and parasites will not be living at the expense of others, and labor will acquire a new dignity and worth.44

-42 Gary Smith, Isaiah 40-66, New American Commentary (Nashville: Broadman & Holman, 2009), 620.
+42 Gary Smith, Isaiah 40-66, NAC (Nashville, TN: Broadman & Holman, 2009), 620.